-- All words in the titles of documents, except articles (e.g. the, an), conjunctions (e.g. and, but) and prepositions (e.g. on, under). - The first word in a title is always capitalized, even if it is an article, conjunction or prepositions e.g On Golden Pond. - The first word of: - chapter headings, sections, subsections, annexes, appendices, tables, figures and articles (legal provisions); - legends on figures and maps; and - titles of publication articles. - References to Figures, Tables and Equations in running text. - The official titles of individual persons and organizations e.g. Secretary-General, Chair, Vice-Chair, Communications Officer, International Maritime Pilots Association. - The titles of specific groups e.g. the IALA Council and the ENG Committee. - The word States e.g. coastal States (but not competent authorities).
+- All words in the titles of documents, except articles (e.g., the, an), conjunctions (e.g., and, but) and prepositions (e.g., on, under). - The first word in a title is always capitalized, even if it is an article, conjunction or preposition e.g., On Golden Pond. - The first word of: - chapter headings, sections, subsections, annexes, appendices, tables, figures and articles (legal provisions); - legends on figures and maps; and - titles of publication articles. - References to Figures, Tables and Equations in running text. - The official titles of individual persons and organizations e.g., Secretary-General, Chair, Vice-Chair, Communications Officer, International Maritime Pilots Association. - The titles of specific groups e.g., the IALA Council and the ENG Committee. - The word States e.g., coastal States (but not competent authorities).

-Initial capitals should not be used, however, in general references to official titles or when referring to the plural e.g. "The meeting was attended by the chairs of the committees".
+Initial capitals should not be used, however, in general references to official titles, when referring to the plural of roles e.g., "The meeting was attended by the chairs of the committees", or the plural of types of publications (e.g., guidelines or recommendations).